rebelsky/csc207c/_mps/sorting.md

 [ ] All (or most) repeated code has been factored out into individual methods.
 [ ] All or most variable names are appropriate.
 [ ] No more than five errors from `mvn checkstyle:check`.
-[ ] One or more of the new tests in `SortTester.java` algorithmically
+[ ] One or more of the new tests in `TestSorter.java` algorithmically
     generates multiple tests.
 [ ] Appropriately decomposes each sorting algorithm.
     [ ] Insertion sort has a separate `insert` method.